What 'phase' is my county in? Counties that have lifted restrictions in Central CA

 In this expanded phase, retail stores could open their shops to customers and dine-in services could resume at restaurants with some modifications.
 Schools are also able to reopen.

-Fresno County still awaits the green light from California to lift restrictions for businesses.
+Fresno County received the green light from California to lift restrictions for businesses on Thursday.

-County supervisors tell Action News they're hoping state clearance comes by the end of the week.

-Retailers and their associated manufacturers are currently allowed to operate with social distancing modifications and by offering curbside pick-up.
+The announcement came hours after Mayor Lee Brand said the city's shelter-in-place order would be lifted on Tuesday.

+RELATED: Fresno's shelter-in-place order to be lifted May 26, Mayor Brand says

-Kings County has not yet received approval to move further into Phase 2.
+On May 20, Kings County received approval from the state to move further into Phase 2.5.

-The county's Board of Supervisors told businesses on May 15 that they could reopen "at their own risk," provided they can operate safely to mitigate the spread of COVID-19.

-RELATED: Kings County Supervisors tell businesses to open at their own risk
+Retail stores can now open their shops to customers and dine-in services could resume at restaurants with some modifications.
+Schools may also open with some modifications.

 Tulare County: Phase 2 (but leaders say Phase 3)